Xennet7/DirtySepolicy/README.md

-# Dirty Sepolicy: Check Android SELinux access
+# Dirty Sepolicy: Check Android SELinux access...

 This project discloses a method to detect the Android device sepolicy.
 It can accurately identify all userspace su solutions, and it is impossible to bypass.